 Breadfruit is an extremely popular tropical fruit that is gaining some traction in the rest of the world.
 Beloved as both a fresh, sweet treat and as a cooked, succulent staple, breadfruit is at the top of the culinary ladder in many countries.
-But not all breadfruits are created equal.
+Not all breadfruits are created equal, however.
 One of the major divides is between seeded and seedless varieties.
 Keep reading to learn more about seedless vs. seeded breadfruit varieties.

 Seedless Vs. Seeded Breadfruit